elastic/ecctl/docs/reference/ecctl_deployment_show.md

 * Shows apm resource information from a given deployment with a specified ref-id. ecctl deployment show <deployment-id> --kind apm --ref-id apm-server

-* Return the current deployment state as a valid update payload. ecctl deployment show <deployment id> --generate-update-payload > update.json
+* Return the current deployment state as a valid update payload.
+Note that usage of --generate-update-payload is mutually exclusive to --kind. ecctl deployment show <deployment id> --generate-update-payload > update.json
 ```